secure-compilation/beyond-good-and-evil/sfa-to-scc-coq/README.md

 A Coq proof accompanying the "Beyond Good and Evil" paper
 =========================================================

-This proof shows that Structured Full Abstraction instantiated to components implies Secure Compartmentalizing Compilation (Theorem 3.4 in the "Beyond Good and Evil" paper).
+This Coq proof shows that Structured Full Abstraction instantiated to components implies Secure Compartmentalizing Compilation (Theorem 3.4 in the "Beyond Good and Evil" paper).